History of the COVID-19 pandemic in the United Kingdom: April 2021: Phase 2 and Delta variant

 On 12 April, outdoor pubs, restaurants, and non-essential shops reopened in England.

 On 16 April, the Scottish government accelerated the easing of lockdown to allow 6 people from 6 households to meet outside.

 On 23 April, India was added to the UK's red list after a rise in cases and the discovery of lineage B.1.617 was found to be spreading in the UK, requiring anyone entering from India to isolate for 10 days in a hotel with two COVID tests as well as banning all non-British nationals from India entering the UK.
 Boris Johnson also cancelled his scheduled visit to India due to the situation.

 May 2021: Restrictions loosen further

 On 17 May, most rules affecting outdoor social contact were removed, two households or six people were allowed to meet indoors, indoor hospitality services were provided and hotels were opened.

 On 27 May, Health Secretary Matt Hancock said that "more than half and potentially as many as three-quarters of all new cases" were of a sublineage of B.1.617, but still largely in hotspots such as Bolton, Bedford, and Blackburn with Darwen.

-On 28 May, the United Kingdom granted authorisation for the use of the Janssen COVID-19 vaccine within in the country.
+On 28 May, the United Kingdom granted authorisation for the use of the Janssen COVID-19 vaccine in the country.